 An eCommerce business is a business that operates mostly or entirely via the internet.
 There are four major types of eCommerce businesses.

 - Direct to consumer business model (DTC).
-Here, the business sells its products directly to individual customers.
+Here, the business sells its products direct to consumer (see D2C meaning).
 This is the most common form of eCommerce and there are more direct to consumer companies than any other type.

 - Consumer to business model (C2B).
 Here, individual consumers sell directly to a business, essentially the reverse of a DTC business.
 These models are almost entirely based on services, like freelancers or independent contractors.
 A third party owns the site and connects the parties while collecting a small fee.

 - Consumer to consumer business model (C2C).
 Often called consumer eCommerce marketplaces, these sites allow individuals to sell products or services to one another.
 The site is an independent company that takes a percentage of each sale.